vigetlabs/microcosm/docs/recipes/batch-updates.md

 The test above is synchronous.
 It expects the Microcosm associated with `App` to update immediately.
-However, if we configure Microcosm to wait a few milliseconds before changing, this will never happen.
+However, if we configure Microcosm to wait a few milliseconds before changing, this won't have happened yet.

 The easiest way to deal with this problem is to only passing a custom `updater` to user facing code.
 However you could also lean in